xoseperez/standalone-lorawan-gateway-balena/README.md

 This project deploys the The Things Stack LoRaWAN Network Server (Open Source Edition) with balena.
 It runs on a Raspberry Pi (3/4) or balenaFin.

+This is a Work In Progress.
+It should work just fine for local (LAN) deployments, still needs a lot of testing for other environments.

 ## Getting started

 ### Hardware